Special regulations for the exams between 01.02. and 30.09.2022 (pdf),

 Please note the opening hours of the examination office.

-the deregistration can alternatively be handed in at the dean's office or the study program coordinator
+the de-registration can alternatively be handed in at the dean's office or the study programme coordinator

 or in the secretary's office.